2026 Municipal Election Information

 Disclaimer

-The information provided on this page is intended for general informational purposes only and may be updated periodically.
+The information provided on this page is intended for general informational purposes only and may be updated periodically throughout the election season.
 Nothing on this page should be considered legal or financial advice.
 Candidates, committees, and members of the public are encouraged to consult the Fair Political Practices Commission, the local Elections Official, and other applicable laws and regulations to confirm current requirements, deadlines, and filing obligations.

-The City of Lemon Grove’s next General Municipal Election will be held on Tuesday, November 3, 2026 for two (2) City Councilmember seats with four-year terms and one (1) City Council seat with a two-year term and one Citizen Initiated Ballot Measure — the Lemon Grove Bird Initiative.
+The City of Lemon Grove's next General Municipal Election will be held on Tuesday, November 3, 2026 for two (2) City Councilmember seats with four-year terms, one (1) City Council seat with a two-year term, and one ballot measure — the Lemon Grove Bird Initiative.

 The City Clerk is the City's Elections Official and oversees municipal elections, candidate filing, ballot measures, and compliance with election laws.
 Lemon Grove is a General Law City with a five-member, at-large City Council.
 The City consolidates its elections with the County of San Diego.